Peter Krause: Personal life

-Krause and his former girlfriend Christine King have a son, Roman, who was born in 2001.
+Krause and his former girlfriend Christine King have a son, who was born in 2001.
 In 2010, Krause began a relationship with actress Lauren Graham.
 They first met in 1995 when appearing in the sitcom Caroline in the City, then became a couple while co-starring on Parenthood.
 In June 2022, it was reported that the couple had ended their relationship in 2021 after 11 years together.